Guide Likely

 That RDR2 NPC Who Made Me Question Reality

 It was raining.
 I was in Saint Denis, standing under a porch, waiting for the downpour to pass.
-Then an NPC walked over and took shelter under the same porch.
+An NPC walked over and took shelter under the same porch.
 He shook his hat, wiped his face, looked at me and said, “Nasty weather, huh?”
 I almost answered him out loud.
 A non-playable character.
 In a game from 2018.

 The natural environments of Grass Rivers, a setting for sophisticated ambient AI